larskrantz/diffbot_simple/README.md

 crawlbot = client.crawlbot
 all_my_crawls = crawlbot.all
 current_settings = crawlbot.single_crawl name: "my_crawl"
-# shorthand for using apiUrl, use the api object from client, it will create a correct value for you (custom, image, article, product or analyze for automatic)
+# shorthand for using apiUrl, use the api object from client,
+# it will create a correct value for you
+# (custom, image, article, product or analyze for automatic)
+# A call to single_crawl will create if not exists or update settings
-get_create_or_update_a_crawl = crawlbot.single_crawl name: "my_new_crawl", onlyProcessIfNew: 0, seeds: "http://www.upptec.se", apiUrl: custom
+settings = crawlbot.single_crawl name: "my_new_crawl", onlyProcessIfNew: 0, seeds: "http://www.upptec.se", apiUrl: custom
 crawlbot.pause name: "my_new_crawl"
 crawlbot.unpause name: "my_new_crawl"
 crawlbot.restart name: "my_new_crawl"